ninoNinkovic/LiveStamps/README.md

 ####Features:

-  * Insert self updating metadata into docblock headers
+  * Insert self updating tags into docblock headers
   * Add predefined signatures or class header info
   * Track file meta no matter where it is moved/renamed
   * Track date the document was last modified